alphasoc/nfr/README.md

 ```

 ## Processing events from disk
 Use the `monitor` directive within `/etc/nfr/config.yml` to actively read log files from disk.
-Bro IDS logs both DNS and IP traffic, whereas Suricata only logs DNS traffic.
+Bro IDS (Zeek) logs both DNS, IP, and HTTP traffic, whereas Suricata only logs DNS traffic.
 To monitor both Bro `conn.log` and `dns.log` output you can use this configuration:

 ```
 monitor: